alexqfredrickson/notes/terraform.md

 Variables are referenced like "`var.image_id`".
 They may also be interpolated into strings - like `"${var.foo}-bar!"`.

-Variables can be set at the level of the environment as well.
-By convention, they are prefixed with `TF_VAR_[variable]`.

 ### Locals

 [Local values](https://developer.hashicorp.com/terraform/language/values/locals) are temp variables, expressed in their own types of resource blocks.
 They function similar to enums.
 For example: